Accurate calculation of u-values for windows and doors

 Architects and specifiers are now increasingly asking for the thermal transmittance values of windows, so that they can calculate the SAP ratings of the buildings where the windows are to be fitted.
 Clients require that value for completion certificates.

-If you cannot provide U-values for your products, then they may have to use the windows of a competitor who does have that information to hand.
+If you cannot provide u-values for your products, then your client may have to use the windows of a competitor who does have that information to hand.